 Factor in flexibility

-A typical CD comes with an early withdrawal penalty of six months’ interest.
-Looking for a deal that isn’t too expensive to exit may be worth it, especially if you may ditch your 4-year CD before it matures.
+A typical CD has an early withdrawal penalty.
+If your investment strategy calls for putting your money into a four-year CD, consider looking for one with a manageable fee, especially if you think you may close your account before it matures.
 Another option is to look for institutions giving savers a one-time rate increase over the course of their terms.

 The best 4-year CD rates for October 2021